bob7/tree-splicing/README.md

 - **loop** begins repeated Step actions every 0.6 seconds.
 Its label changes to **pause** while it is running; press it again to pause.
 - **Reset** stops a loop (if one is active), clears the trees, and starts a fresh construction.

-Random generation always keeps `w < 1` and observes the configured structural rules: the root has at most one child, no node is placed one level above the root, parent-child grid distance is at most 3, long unbranched runs are avoided, and the applicable single-child span limits are maintained.
-The height grows automatically as needed, without a fixed level cap.

-### Browse earlier stages
+### Node matches and history nevigation

+Hover a colored L-node to see its L-node number and highlight its current R-node match in the R-tree panel.
+Hover a colored R-node to see its R-node number and the L-node for which that R-node was created; its corresponding L-node is highlighted in the L-tree panel.

 The **back (‹)** and **forward (›)** buttons move one successful node addition at a time through the construction history, including manual, Step, and loop additions.
 Both trees, their colors, the load, and the grid scale return to the selected stage.
 Navigation pauses a running loop.
 Buttons are disabled at the beginning or end of the history.

-Adding a node while viewing an earlier stage replaces the later stages with the new continuation.
-The top **gif** button exports the sequence through the selected stage; navigating alone preserves the later stages so you can return with **forward**. **Reset** clears the entire history.

-### Inspect node matches

-Hover a colored L-node to see its L-node number and highlight its current R-node match in the R-tree panel.
-Hover a colored R-node to see its R-node number and the L-node for which that R-node was created; its corresponding L-node is highlighted in the L-tree panel.

 ### Export the current view